scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 where :math:`\hat{q}_{n, \alpha}^+` is the :math:`(1-\alpha)` quantile of the distribution.

-Since this method estimates the conformity scores only on a calibration set, one must have enough observations to split its training dataset into train and calibration as mentioned in [5].
+Since this method estimates the conformity scores only on a calibration set, one must have enough observations to split its original dataset into train and calibration as mentioned in [5].
 We can notice that this method is very similar to the naive one, the only difference being that the conformity scores are not computed on the calibration set.
+Moreover, this method will always give prediction intervals with a constant width.

 The figure below illustrates the split method.